 Step into the extraordinary life of Anthony, who embarked on a remarkable 35-year career in the homelessness sector.
-Some of his experiences include working in a TB sanatorium helping to care for people rescued from concentration camps, working in London’s oldest refuge, helping to close the notorious Camberwell Resettlement Unit, advising the government on alternative models of care, meeting influential figures like Abbé Pierre and Prince Charles, and coming out of retirement after just one weekend to help set up Emmaus Greenwich.
+Some of his experiences include working in a TB sanatorium helping to care for people rescued from concentration camps, working in London’s oldest refuge, helping to close the notorious Camberwell Resettlement Unit, advising the government on alternative models of care, meeting influential figures like Sir Terry Waite and the then Prince Charles, and coming out of retirement after just one weekend to help set up Emmaus Greenwich.

 Anthony has been a life long supporter of Emmaus and now volunteers at our Emmaus community every week.
 As you delve into his inspiring story, you will see the issue of homelessness over a span of more than 50 years and you may be reminded that homelessness remains an urgent issue to this day.
 Despite progress, there are still countless individuals facing homelessness, making Anthony’s dedication and legacy as relevant as ever.